 You are missing out if you’re not marketing your business online.
-Forget about that old saying, “If you build it they will come.”
+Forget that old saying, “If you build it they will come.”

 In this article, we will give you tips on building an effective digital marketing plan.
-We’ve also created a total guide to SEO which covers some of this in greater detail.
+We’ve also created a total guide to SEO, which covers some of this in greater detail.

 How to Track a Digital Marketing Plan